akashadhikari/100-days-of-django-archived/logs.md

 - PostGIS setup for mapping web app.

 **Thoughts** : Interesting and important learning for geospatial analysis.
 Some concepts of GeoDjango along with PostGIS were implemented.

+# WEEK 5 STARTS

+## Day 35: August 15, 2018

+**Today's Progress** :
+- Leaflet Integration in Django admin.
+- Solve GDAL Python binding issue.

+**Thoughts** : Leaflet has been integrated to the project along with custom models for location selection.
+Also, the issue of GDAL has been resolved for Python binding.
+The application works without known bugs.